jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 Click "Review and deploy".

-Next we create the function which will be executed when there is a change in the *deviceTwins* collection:
+Next we create the function which will be executed by a *trigger* when there is an "onChange" event in the *deviceTwins* collection:

 [![Create "toTTN" function]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/CreateFunction2.png)]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/CreateFunction2.png)